ronaldlvm7/ronaldlvm7/README.md

   <samp>
     <h1 align="center">I'm Ronald Vilcas👋</h1>
     <h3 align="center">About Me</h3>
     <h4 align="center">I'm a Mechatronics Engineer with a great passion for projects and data.
-Currently, I'm specializing in data science as a tool for better decision making based on data to assess the feasibility of projects.</h2>
+Currently, Focused on machine learning, statistical analysis and data science.
+Able to analyze, develop and implement technical and analytical solutions.
+I stand out for my ability to adapt, teamwork, creativity and critical thinking to transform and generate value through data-driven solutions.</h2>
     <br>
     <ul>
       <p>🌱 I’m currently learning Python and Data Science.</p>